onesmallskipforman/AES-Accel/README.md

 # AES-Accel

-AES-Accel is SystemVerilog hardware accelerator code to perform the AES Encryption algorithm.
-Supports 128-, 192-, and 256- bit encryption.
+AES-Accel is SystemVerilog hardware accelerator code to perform the AES Encryption and Decryption algorithms.
+Supports 128-, 192-, and 256- bit encryption and decryption.
 For further detail about the algorithm, please see `doc/`.

 ## Purpose